P-YNPM/granula-string/README.md

 `What are the functionalities?`

-1. Check if a string is empty
+1. Check if a string is empty/blank/white space/alphabet/int(positive & negative)/float(positive & negative)
-2. Check if a string is blank
+2. Reverse string, split string into char array
 3. Check if a string has reach a certain number of characters
 4. Check if both string is equal
+... and many more!

 Of course the functionalities may increase in the future